acrolinx/acrolinx-coding-guidance/topics/configuration.md

 Do not hard-code any usernames for checks run by different users.

 The authentication you use often influences the recommended [check type](check-types.md).
-See [integration options](integration-points.md).
+See [checking features](checking-features.md).